webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 # What is microKanren?

-microKanren (also written "muKanren" or "muKanren" [TODO change to Greek 'mu' character]) is a minimal version of miniKanren created by Jason Hemann and Daniel P. Friedman [cite paper and github repo].
+microKanren (also written "muKanren" or "muKanren" [change to Greek 'mu' character]) is a minimal version of miniKanren created by Jason Hemann and Daniel P. Friedman [cite paper and github repo].
 The original microKanren paper includes a tutorial reconstruction, including a step-by-step reconstruction of how to arrive at the interleaving search strategy, given how simpler search strategies can't find answers that exist in infinite search spaces.

 microKanren is designed to be easily ported to other languages.
 The canonical core microKanren implementation is fewer than 50 lines of Scheme, and does use Scheme macros.
 It is possible to implement miniKanren on top of microKanren, which is especially convenient in languages that supportsyntactic extension through macros (such as most Lisps, Rust, etc.).
 A standard exercise for anyone learning miniKanren is to implement a version of microKanren in a host language of their choice.
 As a result, microKanren has been implemented hundeds or thousands of times in dozens of host languages.
 The main [miniKanren website](http://www.minikanren.org) contains links to many microKanren implementations---the website used to keep track of every microKanren implementation, but the number of implementations quickly became overwhelming.